xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

       default-sdr—2 share = 1024/(1024+ 1024+1024+1024)  = 25%
       sysadmin share = 1024/(1024+1024+1024+1024)  = 25%

     Not all platforms have the default-sdr--2 container running on the RP.
 This is true for IOS-XRv9000 and the fixed boxes like the NCS540 or NCS5501/5502.
-For modular chassis like NCS5508/5516 etc., there is NO default--sdr-1 container.
-In such a case, the tp_app subgroup gets to utilize
+But, for modular chassis like NCS5508/5516 etc., there is NO default--sdr-2 container.
+In such a case, the tp_app subgroup gets to utilize even 33.33% of the cpu with remaning 66.67%
     {: .notice--warning}